lslezak/agama-online-validator/README.md

 npm run build && npm run start
 ```

-The reposotory structure was based on the [patternfly-react-seed](
+The repository structure was based on the [patternfly-react-seed](
 https://github.com/patternfly/patternfly-react-seed) repository.